NervanaSystems/neon/doc/source/mnist.rst

 This simple example guides you through the basic operations needed to create and fit a neural network.
 However, Neon contains a rich feature set of customizable layers, metrics, and options.
-To learn more, we recommend reading through the :doc:`AlexNet tutorial <alexnet>`, which introduces convolutional/pooling layer and multiple optimizers.
+To learn more, we recommend reading through the :doc:`CIFAR10 tutorial <cifar10>`, which introduces convolutional neural networks.